 5 degree programs

-facilitating the journey from student to professional, offering experiences and opportunities that will best prepare students for diverse careers in public or private sectors, serving in roles such as biologist, ranch manager, environmental consultant, game warden, research scientist, park ranger or policymaker.
+Facilitating the journey from student to natural resource professional through immersive coursework and experiences.
+Our rigorous curriculum prepares students for meaningful careers in public or private sectors, serving in roles such as biologist, ranch manager, environmental consultant, game warden, research scientist, park ranger or policymaker.

-addressing relevant and pressing natural resource challenges facing our communities.
-Our work serves to improve human lives and natural environments through discovery and application.
+Addressing urgent natural resource challenges domestically and abroad.
+Our work serves to improve human lives and natural environments through scientific discovery, application and extension.

 400+ enrolled students

-preparing the next generation of natural resource stewards to generate sound, innovative solutions to solving these complex environmental challenges.
-We are pushing traditional curriculum boundaries through relevant, modern courses that blend field experiences with established teaching practices from the classroom.
+Becoming the next generation of stewards generating sound, innovative solutions to complex environmental challenges.
+We push traditional curriculum boundaries through relevant, modern courses that blend transformative field experiences with established classroom teaching practices.